PriyeshPandey2000/whisper-stt/apps/whispering/README.md

 Transcription should be free, open, and accessible to everyone.
 Join us in making it so.

-Thank you for using Whispering and happy writing!
+Thank you for using NoteFlux and happy writing!